-Pre-service

-Teacher:
+Pre-service Teacher:

 School:

 Professional

 Experience Dates:

 Date of Absence:

-Pre-service teachers dates must make ı up absent days im mediately following g the official placement
+Pre-service teachers must make up absent days immediately following the official placement dates.
+Students are generally required to make up missed placement days, e.g. public holidays or days missed due to illness.

-Medical Certificate Pr rovided Yes No
+Medical Certificate Provided Yes No

-Doctor's certificate/s to be sent w rith this form if abs ent 2 days or more e
+Medical certificate/s to be sent with this form if absent 2 days or more

-Date/s Attended for N Make-up Day ys
+Date/s Attended for Make-up Days

-Mentor Teacher:

-Signature: Date:
+Mentor Teacher: Signature: Date:

-Please email or fax th ne complete d form with Docto or's certificate (if a pplicable) to:
+Please email or fax the completed form with Medical certificate (if applicable) to:

-Email: Hum-ed-ouaprac@curtin.edu.au
+Email: Professional.Experience@curtin.edu.au

-Outline of the First Professional Experience
+Outline of the Second Professional Experience

 All placements are attached to a course work unit which has other assessable components.
-The first Professional Experience placement is associated with the unit:
+The second Professional Experience placement is associated with the unit:

-Early Childhood Professional Experience 1: Learning and Teaching in Junior Primary
+Early Childhood Professional Experience 2: Planning, Assessment and Reporting

-The first professional experience for Bachelor of Education (Early Childhood) pre-service teachers involves a three-week full-time block period in a junior primary setting.
-During the first professional experience placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
+The second Professional Experience for Master of Teaching (Early Childhood) preservice teachers involves a three-week full-time block period in a kindergarten or pre-primary setting.
+During the second Professional Experience placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 Pre-service teachers are to become aware, through discussion and observation, of the varied nature of the teacher's role.
 Emphasis is on supporting pre-service teachers to relate successfully to children in small groups and on an individual basis and to integrate the pre-service teachers' studies with practical learning experiences.
 During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to a group, then progress to teaching the whole class.

-At the completion of this placement each pre-service teacher will have begun to develop:
+At the completion of this placement each pre-service teacher will have begun to: